razorcd/razorcd.github.io/_posts/2020-10-07-scaling-reactive-apis.md

 - `Set<FluxSink<Object>> fluxSinks`: the open API stream collection that is used to publish data to the customer.

-#### Pull real-time data regularly from Redis-Streams and publish it to the correct API event stream
+#### Pulling data from Redis-Streams in real-time and publishing to the correct API event stream

 Now that we have a list of API event streams opened by the customers, we can use this to pull the data from Redis for all these customers.